-When it comes to beauty industry, everything has to be as beautiful: from products you’re trying to sell to marketing tools you’re using to encourage a purchase.
-As any purchase in email marketing starts from a click, and a click, for its part, cannot occur without an open, we decided to carry out an inbox experiment on the element of the email that affects the opens directly — a subject line.
+When it comes to the beauty industry, everything has to be beautiful: from the products you’re trying to sell to marketing tools you’re using to encourage a purchase.
+As any purchase in email marketing starts from a click, and a click, cannot occur without an open, we decided to carry out an inbox experiment on the element of the email that affects the opens directly — a subject line.

 Not to go far from fashion email marketing research that we have conducted so far, we turned to the beauty industry, which is one of the top-developing sectors now.
 Read on to check our findings on how beauty brands turn the subject line of their emails into a door to further purchases.